andreylikhterman/TelegramDataResearch/README.md

 To start, you need to clone the GitHub project from https://github.com/andreylikhterman/TelegramDataResearch/tree/with_subscription (specifically the **with_subscription** branch).
 Then, create a file named ```.env``` with the following content:

 ```
-NUM_OF_ACCOUNTS=X
+XNUM_OF_ACCOUNTS=X
 TELEGRAM_API_ID=Y
 TELEGRAM_API_HASH=Z
+DB_HOST=localhost
+DB_PORT=5432
+DB_USER=youruser
+DB_PASSWORD=yourpass
+DB_NAME=yourdb
+SSL_MODE=disable
 ```

 where ```NUM_OF_ACCOUNTS``` is the number of *Telegram* accounts from which comments will be viewed (via subscription to the discussion chat; the limit for a non-*Premium* account is 500), and TELEGRAM_API_ID and TELEGRAM_API_HASH are the fields you can obtain on the official website https://my.telegram.org by registering an account there (one registration is enough for the entire service).
+Next are the service fields for deploying the database — host, port, user, password, database name, and whether SSL protection is enabled.

 Next, navigate to ```TelegramDataResearch/internal/application/telegram_data_research.go``` and find the field ```channels``` in the ```Run``` function (line 88) and fill it with strings containing the channel usernames (IMPORTANT: usernames are not the channel names; usernames are what comes in the link after **t.me/** - for example: if the channel name is Technodeus, the channel link is t.me/technodeus2023, then the username is technodeus2023).
 In the example, the slice is filled as follows: ```"technodeus2023", "cherevatstreams"```.